-In order to investigate the dynamics of photo-excited carriers close to surface defects we measured the time-resolved conductivity $\sigma(t')$ of the passivated and etched GaAs samples.
-The experimental geometry used was as follows: 45% of the laser's output was used to generate THz pulses from a SI-GaAs photoconductive switch[14], and 10% to detect the transient after transmission through the sample.
-The remaining 45% of the beam was used to photoexcite the sample colinearly-this sample pump beam was mechanically chopped at 160 Hz.
-The change in the transmitted THz electric field induced by the pump was recorded as a function of the arrival time t' of the sample pump pulse relative to the THz pulse.
+conductivity $\sigma(t')$ of the passivated and etched GaAs samples.
+The experimental geometry used was as follows: 45% of the laser's output was used to generate terahertz pulses from a SI-GaAs photoconductive switch and 10% to detect the transient after transmission through the sample.
+The remaining 45% of the beam was used to photoexcite the sample collinearly-this sample pump beam was mechanically chopped at 160 Hz.
+The change in the transmitted terahertz electric field induced by the pump was recorded as a function of the arrival time t' of the sample pump pulse relative to the terahertz pulse.

-The time-resolved conductivity $\sigma(t')$ was readily obtained from this data[17], and is shown in Fig. 2.
-At zero pump-probe delay time (t' = 0) the conductivity increases rapidly owing to the photogeneration of electrons.
-The decay in conductivity is non-exponential: at early delay times surface recombination significantly depopulates the electron concentration, while at later delay times ($\gtrsim 600 \,\mathrm{ps}$) the carrier distribution has had time to diffuse into the bulk, reducing the role of surface recombination.[17]
-It can be seen that the surface passivated sample has a larger initial conductivity than that of the etched sample, and a longer initial decay time constant.
-As the incident photon flux was identical for the two samples, this increase in conductivity can be attributed to a 1.9× larger initial electron mobility μ .
-An exponential fit to the initial decay (up to 400 ps) produces a time constant of $\tau = 389 \,\mathrm{ps}$ for the passivated sample, twice that of the etched sample ($\tau = 192 \,\mathrm{ps}$).
-We observed a comparable enhancement in conductivity using Na2S·9H2O to passivate the surface of GaAs.[4]
+The time-resolved conductivity $\sigma(t')$ was readily obtained from these data and is shown in Fig. 2.
+At zero pump-probe delay time (t'=0) the conductivity increases rapidly owing to the photogeneration of electrons.
+The decay in conductivity is nonexponential: at early delay times surface recombination significantly depopulates the electron concentration, while at later delay times ( $\geq 600 \text{ ps}$ ) the carrier distribution has had time to diffuse into the bulk. reducing the role of surface recombination.
+It can be seen that the surface passivated sample has a larger initial conductivity than the etched sample and a longer initial decay time constant.
+As the incident photon flux was identical for the two samples, this increase in conductivity can be attributed to a $1.9 \times$ larger initial electron mobility $\mu$ .
+An exponential fit to the initial decay (up to 40 ps) produces a time constant of $\tau$ =389 ps for the passivated sample, twice that of the etched sample ( $\tau$ =192 ps).
+We observed a comparable enhancement in conductivity using $Na_2S \cdot 9H_2O$ to passivate the surface of GaAs.

-Sulfur passivated GaAs is known to be partially unstable in oxygen - indeed after two days the peak conductivity had decayed by 9%.
-The deposition of a thin layer of silicon nitride after sulfur passivation may prevent the
+Sulfur passivated GaAs is known to be partially unstable in oxygen-indeed after storing a sample in air for 2 days we measured a 9% drop in peak conductivity.
+The deposition of a thin layer of silicon nitride after sulfur passivation may prevent the degradation of the sulfur-treated GaAs surface.
+The effect of this degradation was minimized during these experiments by storing samples in a nitrogen glove box.